EC528-Fall-2023/ChRIS/README.md

 * The version of ChRIS should also have attached observability tools able to run using the new Openshift applications
 * Implement an automated alert systems that notifies system admins of anomalies and breaks in the system (but not for every plugin failure)
 * Gather and display telemetry data (logs, metrics, traces)
-* Bash scripts containing configuration for deploying ChRIS on Openshift and observability stack
+* Document the configuration for deploying ChRIS on Openshift and observability stack components
+* Explore other observability options and possible optimizations, such as OpenObserve, ELK observability stack, etc.

 Stretch goals are:

-* Explore other observability options and possible optimizations, such as OpenObserve, ELK observability stack, etc.
 * Create a user-friendly frontend on top of the observability stack
 * Create an automated testing suite for analyzing the performance of the observability stack itself
 * Gather traces for debugging ChRIS's existing problem with overhead delays